Bjwebb/IATI-Transparency_Indicator/README.md

 Check your 'helper' files are up to date
 ----------------------------------------
-The files under /helpers are additional external pre-calculated data files required to do things like: map publisher id's to real names map languages to countries define the tests to be used.
+The files under /helpers are additional external pre-calculated data files required to do things like:
+* map publisher id's to real names
+* map languages to countries
+* define the tests to be used

 You should check that they are up to date before you use them.